nmlgc/twitter-archive-to-gotosocial/README.md

 # twitter-archive-to-gotosocial

 This is a Python3 script you can use to import your [Twitter archive](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive) into a GoToSocial instance you have API access to.
+It assumes that you own the instance and have disabled rate limits by setting `advanced-rate-limit-requests` to `0`.

 When migrating archived Tweets to GoToSocial, this script will do the following:
 * Upload media